hanpari/sovereign/source/02/052_drama.md

 On a long leash, she was walking a grayish French bulldog.
 Wheezing, coughing, and breathing hardly, the animal bravely treaded the gravel path, with huge eyes almost popping out of shallow sockets.
 Every day in flat-faced dog's life had to be a constant purgatory.

 The woman appeared taken aback for a while, evaluating both men and their SF uniforms.
 Finally as she came to a conclusion they do not pose any threat, she stopped and retorted calmly: "I do not mind at all, dear sir.
-Make a short work with this pitiful creature as you wish.
+Make a short work with this pitiful creature of mine.
 But once you do that, please be sure to collect his dead body and accompany me back to my aunt who believes that the dog is the only pleasure of her existence."

 With slightly curved lips, she approached Andrey and inspected his uniform: "Sergeant Jerzinski, is it?"